Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 obligation under this Agreement to provide patches, updates, new releases or new versions of the Unity Software.

-5. TERM.
+**5. Term.**

-Subscription based seats for Unity Pro and Unity Plus will remain in effect for the initial subscription period, and thereafter such seat will automatically renew on a month to month basis at the then-current list price, unless you renew the subscription for a new subscription term or terminate and cancel it as described on the Site.
+Subscription based seats for Unity Pro and Unity Plus will remain in effect for the initial subscription period (which has a minimum commitment of 12 months), and thereafter such seat will automatically renew on a month-to-month basis at the then-current list price, unless you renew the subscription for a new subscription term or terminate and cancel it as described on the Site.
+For clarity, subscription based seats for Unity Pro and Unity Plus are not cancelable during the applicable subscription term and are non-refundable.
+Upon termination, you must at Unity’s option either promptly delete and destroy or return to Unity all copies of the Unity Software in your possession or control;
+however, if you have subscribed to use a seat of the Unity Software for the prior twenty-four (24) consecutive months, you may continue to use the then-current version of the Unity Software for that seat after the subscription term.

 Paid in full, perpetual seats will remain in effect unless earlier terminated in accordance with the Agreement.
-Upon termination, you must at Unity’s option either promptly delete and destroy or return to Unity all copies of the Unity Software in your possession or control.

-6. U.S. GOVERNMENT RIGHTS.
+**6. U.S. Government Rights.**

 The Unity Software and computer software documentation (“**Documentation**”) are “commercial items” as that term is defined in the Federal Acquisition Regulation